 Relays control circuits by opening and closing contacts in another circuit.
-Relays take a relatively small amount of power to operate the relay coil, but the relay itself can be used to control motors, heaters, lamps or AC circuits which themselves can draw a lot more electrical power.
-Here we look at relay switch pin diagram and the different kinds of relay switches.
+It take a relatively small amount of power to operate the coil, but this itself can be used to control motors, heaters, lamps or AC circuits which themselves can draw a lot more electrical power.

-Relays switches are used to open and close circuits electromechanically or electronically.
-When a relay contact is open, the relay is not energized.
-When a relay contact is closed, there is a closed contact when the relay is not energized.
-In either case, applying electrical current to the contacts will change their state.
+These switches are used to open and close circuits electromechanically or electronically.
+When the contact is open, it is not energized.
+When it is closed, there is a closed contact when it is not energized.
+In either case, applying an electrical current to the contacts will change their state.

-Relays are generally used to switch smaller currents in a control circuit and do not usually control power consuming devices except for small motors and Solenoids that draw low amps.
-Nonetheless, relays can “control” larger voltages and amperes by having an amplifying effect because a small voltage applied to a relays coil can result in a large voltage being switched by the contacts.
-Let’s look at a relay switch pin diagram to get a better idea.
+They are generally used to switch smaller currents in a control circuit and do not usually control power consuming devices except for small motors and Solenoids that draw low amps.
+Nonetheless, It can “control” larger voltages and amperes by having an amplifying effect because a small voltage applied to a coil can result in a large voltage being switched by the contacts.

 In electromechanical relays (EMR), contacts are opened or closed using magnets.
 Solid-state relays (SSR) have no contacts and switching is totally electronic.
 Functions performed by heavy-duty equipment often need switching capabilities of electromechanical relays.
-Solid State Relays switch current using non-moving electronic devices such as silicon controlled rectifiers.
+SSR switch current using non-moving electronic devices such as silicon controlled rectifiers.

-Although the absence of contacts and moving parts means that Solid state relays are not subject to arcing and do not wear out.
-Contacts on electromechanical relays can be replaced, whereas entire solid state relays must be replaced when any part becomes defective.
-Because of the construction of solid state relays, there is residual electrical resistance and/or current leakage whether switches are open and closed.
+Although the absence of contacts and moving parts means that SSR are not subject to arcing and do not wear out.
+Contacts on electromechanical relays can be replaced, whereas entire SSR must be replaced when any part becomes defective.
+Because of the construction of SSR, there is residual electrical resistance and/or current leakage whether switches are open and closed.

 Relay Switch Circuits